Convoy PQ 8: Arctic convoys

-By late 1941, the convoy system used in the Atlantic had been established on the Arctic run; a convoy commodore ensured that the ships' masters and signals officers attended a briefing to make arrangements for the management of the convoy, which sailed in a formation of long rows of short columns.
-The commodore was usually a retired naval officer or from the Royal Naval Reserve and would be aboard one of the merchant ships (identified by a white pendant with a blue cross).
+By late 1941, the convoy system used in the Atlantic had been established on the Arctic run; a convoy commodore briefed the ships' masters and signals officers on arrangements for the management of the convoy, that sailed in a formation of long rows of short columns.
+The commodore was usually a retired naval officer or from the Royal Naval Reserve whose merchant ship flew a white pendant with a blue cross.
 The commodore was assisted by a Naval signals party of four men, who used lamps, semaphore flags and telescopes to pass signals in code.
-The codebooks were carried in a weighted bag which was to be dumped overboard to prevent capture.
-In large convoys, the commodore was assisted by vice- and rear-commodores with whom he directed the speed, course and zig-zagging of the merchant ships and liaised with the escort commander.
+Codebooks were carried in a weighted bag which was to be dumped overboard to prevent capture.
+In large convoys, the commodore had a vice- and rear-commodore with whom he directed the speed, course and zig-zagging of the merchant ships and liaised with the escort commander.

-In October 1941, the Prime Minister, Winston Churchill, made a commitment to send a convoy to the Arctic ports of the USSR every ten days and to deliver 1,200 tanks a month from July 1942 to January 1943, followed by 2,000 tanks and another 3,600 aircraft in excess of those already promised.
-(Note: In October 1941, the unloading capacity of Arkhangelsk was 300000 LT, Vladivostok (Pacific Route) 140000 LT and 60000 LT in the Persian Gulf (for the Persian Corridor route) ports.)
+In October 1941, the Prime Minister, Winston Churchill, had promised an Arctic convoy to the USSR every ten days.
+The unloading capacity of Arkhangelsk was 300000 LT, Vladivostok (Pacific Route) 140000 LT and 60000 LT in the Persian Gulf (for the Persian Corridor route) ports.
 The first convoy was due at Murmansk around 12 October and the next convoy was to depart Iceland on 22 October.
 A motley of British, Allied and neutral shipping, loaded with military stores and raw materials for the Soviet war effort would be assembled at Hvalfjörður (Hvalfiord) in Iceland, convenient for ships from both sides of the Atlantic.

-By the end of 1941, 187 Matilda II and 249 Valentine tanks had been delivered, comprising 25 per cent of the medium-heavy tanks in the Red Army and 30 to 40 per cent of the medium-heavy tanks defending Moscow.
-In December 1941, 16 per cent of the fighters defending Moscow were Hawker Hurricanes and Curtiss Tomahawks from Britain; by 1 January 1942, 96 Hurricane fighters were flying in the Soviet Air Forces (Voyenno-Vozdushnye Sily, VVS).
-The British supplied radar apparatuses, machine tools, ASDIC and other commodities.
-During the summer months, convoys went as far north as 75 N latitude then south into the Barents Sea and to the ports of Murmansk in the Kola Inlet and Arkhangelsk in the White Sea.
 In winter, due to the polar ice expanding southwards, the convoy route ran closer to Norway.
 The voyage was between 1400 and 2000 nmi each way, taking at least three weeks for a round trip.